The structure theory of Nilspaces III: Inverse limit representations and topological dynamics: Inverse limits in the dynamical category

 \section{Inverse limits in the dynamical category}

 The purpose of this section is to prove Theorems \ref{th:dynamics} and \ref{th:dyn-alg-struc}.

-We begin with the proof of the former.
 Let $(H,X)$ be a minimal topological dynamical system such that $H$ has a dense subgroup generated by a compact set $K$.
 By Theorem \ref{th:dyn-nilspace}, $\RP_H^s(X)$ is a closed $H$-invariant equivalence relation.

-We show that $(H, X/\RP_H^s(X))$ is a pronilsystem.
-We recall from Theorem \ref{th:dyn-nilspace} that $X/\RP_H^s(X)$ equipped with its dynamical cubes $C_H^k(X/\RP_H^s)$, is an ergodic nilspace of degree at most $s$.
+For Theorem \ref{th:dynamics}, it is left to show that $(H, X/\RP_H^s(X))$ is the largest pronilfactor of $(H,X)$ of degree at most $s$.